 * Although some progress has been made in fighting the infowars, much remains to be done; the effort tracks a moving target.
-There is, however, cause for optimism that fight can be won.
+There is, however, cause for optimism that the fight can be won.

 The first thing to be said about data security is that can be said is that citizens will obtain strong encryption; the technology is there, and the case for it is solid.
 Although there will be restrictions on the right to strong encryption, nobody will be selling smartphones with backdoors built into them.
 Indeed, vendors have a strong need for an IDSCO to certify that they don't; anybody who doesn't have certification won't sell product.